When I was a lot younger, I had a ton of them on my cheeks and chin and lemme tell you, they drove me kookoo for cocoa puffs.

 I promised cheap, right?!
 Hehe.

 Actually, I talked about this last week, but adding in lemon water is also super good for you too!
 Try to grab 8 glasses a day; and while this is only a general guideline, I’m pretty sure your hot bod will thank you for it:) Learn more about why water and lemon water especially, are great for your skin, here.
+(I talk about how dehydration can negatively impact your temple acne here, so grab details on that now.)

 4. Unclog and tighten your pores.